WilmerHale: Combined firm, since 2004

+WilmerHale’s co-headquarters in Foggy Bottom, Washington, D.C.

-The two firms merged to form Wilmer Cutler Pickering Hale and Dorr in 2004, with headquarters now in both Boston and Washington.
+The two firms merged to form Wilmer Cutler Pickering Hale and Dorr in 2004, with headquarters in both Boston and Washington.

-In 2010, the law firm relocated its administrative support base to a new campus in Dayton, Ohio, as it sought to streamline internal business operations across its many offices.
+In 2010, the law firm relocated its administrative support base to a new campus in Dayton, Ohio.
 The office houses more than 200 employees from existing WilmerHale offices and new employees from the Dayton area.
 Individuals in the Business Services Center include administrative support staff, bringing together services such as finance, human resources, information technology services, operations, document review and management, and practice management, which will provide improved efficiencies for administrative teams and the firm, and reduce significant operational expenses.

 In June 2023, the firm announced that former federal prosecutor Anjan Sahni would replace the co-managing partners Robert Novick and Susan Murley at the beginning of next year.

+The firm closed its office in Beijing office in China after 20 years in early 2025.

 Targeting by the second Trump administration

 On March 27, 2025, President Donald Trump signed an executive order taking action against the firm over its ties to Robert Mueller, former special counsel, who led a probe into Trump's 2016 campaign and its alleged ties with Russian state officials.
 The executive order directs federal agencies to end contracts with WilmerHale's clients, revokes their lawyers' security clearances and restricts their access to certain government buildings.
-The following day a lawsuit was filed by Paul Clement of Clement & Murphy seeking to bar the executive order.
+The following day, Paul Clement of Clement & Murphy filed a lawsuit seeking to bar the executive order.
 Later that day, U.S. District Judge Richard J. Leon issued a temporary restraining order blocking a portion of the order, but did not block the provision ending WilmerHale’s lawyers' security clearances.
 On May 27, 2025, Judge Leon struck down the executive order, calling the order “unconstitutional.”

 Reputation

-According to one study examining political donations by large white shoe firms, WilmerHale was ranked as the most liberal out of the top twenty prestigious law firms in the nation.

 The Washington Post ranked WilmerHale as the No. 1 Top Workplace in DC in 2019, and the firm has earned a Top Workplace for eight consecutive years, and noted that the firm "has played a leading role in reimagining what 'Big Law' can be."

 The American Lawyer named WilmerHale Law Firm of the Year in 2021 and noted that for 17 years, the law firm has earned a spot on its A-List, which takes into consideration not just revenues, but pro bono work, diversity, and attorney satisfaction.

-The firm is also well known for its litigation and trial expertise.
-In The American Lawyers biennial Litigation Department of the Year contest honoring law firms considered the "absolute best in the industry when it comes to litigation prowess", they highlighted that the firm has a strong reputation in the most important practice areas such as public policy and legislative affairs, regulation, antitrust, intellectual property and international trade and that WilmerHale is home to some of the most well-known appellate and Supreme Court litigators in the country.
+In The American Lawyers biennial Litigation Department of the Year, they highlighted that the firm has a strong reputation in the most important practice areas such as public policy and legislative affairs, regulation, antitrust, intellectual property, and international trade and that WilmerHale is home to some of the most well-known appellate and Supreme Court litigators in the country.